This post may contain affiliate links. Please see my disclosure policy.

 Homemade Salted Caramel Sauce

 This recipe uses the dry method, meaning the sugar is caramelized in a saucepan without adding any water or corn syrup.
-Another bonus – there’s no candy thermometer required!
+Step-by-step photos to walk you through it below!

 Homemade Salted Caramel Sauce

-1. Prep Ahead – Read through the entire recipe before beginning, and prepare all of your ingredients ahead so that you can work quickly.
+1. Prep ahead.
+Read through the entire recipe before you start, and have all the ingredients ready to go so that you can work quickly.

-3. Saucepan – Use a large, heavy-bottomed saucepan (I recommend a 2-quart saucepan).
-A light-colored saucepan is best so that you can easily see the sugar melting and the color of the mixture.
+3. Pick the right pan.
+Use a large, heavy-bottomed saucepan (around 2 quarts is perfect).
+A light-colored pan is ideal so that you can easily see the sugar melting.

-4. Use Caution – Caramel is extremely hot, so wear oven mitts while handling the saucepan and whisking to prevent burns.
+4. Handle with care.
+Caramel is extremely hot, so wear oven mitts while handling the saucepan and whisking to prevent burns.

-5. Larger Batches – Do not double or triple this recipe for a larger batch of caramel.
-Instead, make a few batches if you need additional caramel sauce.
+5. Stick to one batch at a time.
+Don’t try to double or triple this recipe for a larger batch of caramel.
+Instead, make a few batches if you need additional sauce.

 Measure out granulated sugar, butter, heavy cream, vanilla extract, and salt.
 Cut butter into small cubes so that it melts quickly, and bring heavy cream to room temperature.